iwannabeacookie/PARCO/README.md

    qsub start.pbs
    ```

-3. To add configuration to the job, add the "-v" flag and specify a string of [configuration(#configuration)] options as a "flags" variable.
+3. To add configuration to the job, add the "-v" flag and specify a string of [configuration](#configuration) options as a "flags" variable.

    ```bash
    qsub -v flags="CONFIGURATION" start.pbs